dswan2/AzureDeploy/README.md

 # Todos:
 Add Vizualization and Deployment buttons to readme.
-Breakout Allowed-IP into parameters file?
+Breakout Allowed-IP into command line parameter?
+Manually add customdata to template